 How are cold sores treated?

-If you feel the initial tingling sensation that accompanies a cold sore outbreak, call your dentist right away.
-Your dentist can diagnose your cold sore during a routine exam.
-Laser treatment works by destroying the virus and stopping the progression of the herpetic lesion, meaning you won’t experience more sores.
+If you experience the early tingling signs of a cold sore outbreak, it’s recommended to contact your dentist without delay.
+Your dentist can assess your cold sore during a regular check-up and offer appropriate advice.
+Laser treatment works by eradicating the virus that causes the cold sore and preventing further progression of the herpetic lesion, reducing the likelihood of additional sores.

-Here are the typical recovery times you can anticipate:
+Here are the recovery times you can typically expect:

 What causes cold sores?

-If you have more questions about cold sore treatment, please contact our office and we will be happy to discuss further.
+Should you require additional information regarding cold sore treatment, please do not hesitate to contact our office, and we will be pleased to provide further details.